-As we keep our African Pygmy Hedgehog in our main living area in our house, any hedgehog smell could be a problem.
+As we keep our hedgehog in our main living area in our house, therefore any hedgehog smell could be a problem.
 We did do some investigation into the smells to be expected and what we could do to keep them at a tolerable level for ourselves before we bought our hedgehog.

-Do African Pygmy Hedgehogs smell?
-African Pygmy Hedgehogs can smell especially if their cages are not cleaned regularly and they are not given a bath at least once a month, as their urine and faeces can build up on their fur, in their spines and on their feet, contributing to them smelling more.
+Do hedgehogs smell?
+Hedgehogs can smell as they end up getting urine and fecal matter into their belly fur.
+Especially if their cages are not cleaned regularly and they are not given a bath at least once a month, the urine and fecal matter will build up in their fur, in their spines and on their feet, contributing to them smelling more.

 Let’s take a look at the steps you can take to minimize a pygmy hedgehog’s smell with a detailed discussion in the rest of this article.